 Temporary Glue

 Those words might sound big and scary, but each lash glue varies, and the above ingredients are not generally considered toxic in the proper context.
-Ammonium hydroxide is even considered safe for use in food by FDA
+Ammonium hydroxide is even considered safe for use in food by the FDA.

 This particular combo of ingredients makes the glue easily removable or dissolvable, so it’s simple for everyday use.
 Where you have to be careful is the placement of the lash.
 While the glue isn’t toxic to the eyelid, most things will irritate the eye itself, so be careful not to let the glue fall into your actual eye.